becodeorg/free2code/0.GENERAL/Internet.md

-# How does the internet work
+# How does the internet work ?

+This content is provided for your curiosity.
+It gets sometimes a little bit technical, so do not worry if you do not understand everything.

+The following content is a (slightly adapted) version of [How does the Internet work?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work)  by [Mozilla Contributors](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work/contributors.txt) and is licensed under CC-BY-SA 2.5.

-# In short
+# Summary

 The Internet is the backbone of the Web, the technical infrastructure that makes the Web possible.
 At its most basic, the Internet is a large network of computers which communicate all together.